DedUndead/GyroCube-Prototype/cube/README.md

 The software provides an abstraction layers for all the peripherals, state machine for handling function and side changing and main body for issuing events and managing communication.

+The code is written with the help of Pico SDK hardware libraries.
+Documentation and examples of Pico SDK usage are found in official [documentation](https://raspberrypi.github.io/pico-sdk-doxygen/).

+<b>Note:</b> In order to build the source code provided in the repository, Pico SDK path must be added to PICO_SDK_PATH cmake build/config environmental variables.

 <p align="center"><img src="https://i.imgur.com/uRmOFMd.png" alt="Concept overview"></p>
 <p align="center">Figure 3.
 Software architecture overview </p>

 ### Main body

-Main body performs accelerometer measurements, issues event ticks and polls for ZigBee data periodically.
+Main body performs accelerometer measurements, issues event ticks and polls for ZigBee data periodically.<br>
+Periodicity is implemeted using hardware timers.

 Table 2.
 Main body functionality description